Moodright’s (21 & Up)

 Savannah's Midtown Drinking Scene

 Placing Moodright's in its competitive context requires a brief account of what Savannah's bar scene actually looks like outside the tourist core.
-The city has seen genuine investment in its hospitality infrastructure over the past decade, with a cohort of serious bars emerging to serve both local residents and the growing number of visitors who want more than frozen drinks on a plastic cup.
+The city has seen steady investment in its hospitality infrastructure over the past decade, with a cohort of bars emerging to serve both local residents and visitors seeking a more considered night out.
 Artillery Bar has built a reputation on spirits depth and deliberate service.
 B. Matthew's Eatery blurs the line between bar and dining room in the way that Savannah's more ambitious hospitality operators tend to do.
 Cha Bella and Bella's Italian Cafe anchor the independent dining side of the same conversation.

 Who Goes and Why